 The iPad Mini delivers everything you could want from a small tablet.

 At first glance, the iPad Mini design looks dated with large bezels and a physical fingerprint reader/home button.
 More expensive models like the iPad Air and iPad Pro look much sleeker.
 The iPad Mini 6th gen also looks better, with smaller bezels and a fingerprint sensor in the power button.
-However, in this case, smaller bezels would reduce the usability of the device.
+However, in this case, I often found that smaller bezels actually reduce the usability of the device.
 It’s nice to have some space to hold a tablet without unwanted taps, and I’m more than willing to give up a little screen real estate for it.
 With the newer model, I find it more difficult to read while laying down in bed, for example, and the flat metal edges make it far more slippery.

-Battery life is also excellent.
+As expected, battery life is excellent.
 When reading or browsing the web for a few hours a night, the battery easily lasted for a week.
 Streaming video drained the battery a bit faster, but you can expect to meet or exceed Apple’s promised 10-hour battery life.